OWAA meets for manager evaluation and scholarship discussion

 The student has recently sparked an interest in aviation and Downes stated that the board came up with the plan to utilize a discovery flight for the candidate to establish whether there is sufficient interest and compatibility, before awarding the scholarship.

-“This scholarship was started about fifteen years ago,” Mike Munson stated.
-“It was an incentive to bring the high school folks some exposure to aviation, whether through flight training or to augment college tuition.”
+"This scholarship was started about 15 years ago," stated OWAA Board Member Mike Munson.
+"It was an incentive to bring the high school folks some exposure to aviation, whether through flight training or to augment college tuition."

-Munson said that although there are some great younger people in the area but that when it comes to life they may be a bit naive, especially when it comes to something as sophisticated as learning to fly.
+Munson said that there are some great younger people in the area; however, when it comes to life they may be a bit naive, especially when it comes to something as sophisticated as learning to fly a plane.

-“We’ve only had- I’ll call it 1.85 people get through the program,” Munson said.
-“And I say 1.85 because we’ve got one that actually got his private pilot’s license, a professional person, an adult.
+"We’ve only had – I’ll call it 1.85 people get through the program," Munson said.
+'And I say 1.85 because we’ve got one that actually got his private pilot’s license, a professional person, an adult.
 We have another one getting ready for his check-ride, again an adult.
-The kids just seem to lose interest or they get so overwhelmed with life because they’re still living life.”
+The kids just seem to lose interest or they get so overwhelmed because they’re still living life."

 Munson continued, noting the additional financial commitment as a factor.
-Although the $6,000 scholarship is a significant boon, that only amounts to about a third of the cost necessary to receive a pilot’s license.
+Although the $6,000 scholarship is a significant boon, that only amounts to about one-third of the cost necessary to receive a pilot’s license.
 Munson clarified that he doesn’t want to turn the young crowd away, but it is important that they have a clear understanding of what flying a plane is like and the commitment they are making.
-The discovery flight, Munson says, will alleviate this issue to some degree.
+The discovery flight, he says, will alleviate this issue to some degree.

-John Swise motioned, seconded by Beliveau, to approve the discovery flight and add it to the evaluation process.
+OWAA Board Member John Swise motioned to approve the discovery flight and add it to the evaluation process for the scholarship program.
+Seconded by Beliveau, the motion passed unanimously.

-“I think a position like this can be abused by a manager that is very proactive and steps out of bounds without running it by the board,” Munson shared.
-“I can honestly say that what I’ve seen of Jamie, he’s very aggressive but he makes it a point to run it by the board.
-That’s the kind of checks-and-balance system that feels very comfortable to me.”
+"I think a position like this can be abused by a manager that is very proactive and steps out of bounds without running it by the board," Munson shared.
+"I can honestly say that what I’ve seen of Jamie, he’s very aggressive but he makes it a point to run things by the board.
+That’s the kind of checks-and-balances system that feels very comfortable to me."

 Downes commented that he would appreciate any feedback board members may have for him moving forward and is open to learning from board member’s collective experiences.

-Munson motioned to approve the evaluation and was seconded by Bill Palmer.
+Munson's motion to approve the evaluation, which was seconded by OWAA Board Member Bill Palmer, passed in a unanimous vote.

 Next, there was an update from Downes on the status of Operation Clean Slate.
-Downes reported that the road was in at the salvage area and at building 5009.
-He stated that about half the dirt had been moved and the project was 8 days underway.
+He reported that the road was in at the salvage area and at building 5009.
+About half the dirt had been moved and the project was eight days underway.

-“We’ve probably got another 12-14 days of work on that and then we’ll broom it and clean it, wait for good weather, and then we’ll start attacking more projects,” Downes stated.
+"We’ve probably got another 12 to 14 days of work on that and then we’ll broom it and clean it, wait for good weather, and then we’ll start attacking more projects," Downes stated.

-Chairman Boyat’s call for public comment was answered by Cathy Wusterbarth, one of the leaders of environmental activist group Need Our Water (NOW).
-She said that the reason for her visit was to speak to the board about installing signage for their GAC (Granular Activated Carbon) treatment systems on the property.
+Boyat’s call for public comment was answered by Cathy Wusterbarth, one of the leaders of environmental activist group Need Our Water (NOW).
+She said that the reason for her visit was to speak to the board about installing signage for the GAC (Granular Activated Carbon) treatment systems on the airport’s property.

 She said that the buildings the systems occupied were blank and it was difficult to explain to community and the media the work that was taking place.